dulari2023/Data_Analytics_Portfolio/Spreadsheets/README.md

 In this folder, you will find a project that showcases my proficiency in data analysis using Spreadsheets.
 Spreadsheets are powerful tools for managing, analyzing, and visualizing data, especially for small datasets.

-Using the Google sheet links below, you will find my case study that illustrates the trends in cyclists' bike usage among annual members and casual riders.
+Here, you will find my case study that illustrates the trends in cyclists' bike usage among annual members and casual riders.
 The dataset used for this analysis is a publicly available real dataset on cycling trips.
 You can access the below Google Sheets links, which demonstrate how I analyzed cyclists' data for three consecutive months.
 The cleaned data for January, February, and March is presented in the first sheet of
 - Trip_Data_Jan(https://docs.google.com/spreadsheets/d/15Sly9XjiS3FvSsSfleA6X8UUf-jpxv7ulObMiwtu7GA/edit#gid=547640407),
 - Trip_Data_Feb(https://docs.google.com/spreadsheets/d/19XB-FloWBslXLwJ3h3tuFw098QxeCd3IpVY4mIaTETI/edit#gid=1246554853),
 - Trip_Data_Mar(https://docs.google.com/spreadsheets/d/12n7Eo1Y8CfwIVFLv9OwQL6cai9S7CpfTozB91UU_tGc/edit#gid=182595476).